-An editorial on LOHN therapeutic perspectives (Leber’s Hereditary Optic Neuropathy) from Dr Lorena Castillo, Head of Neuro-Ophthalmology Department at ICR, has been published in the December issue of the journal Archivos de la Sociedad Española de Oftalmología.
+An editorial on LHON therapeutic perspectives (Leber’s Hereditary Optic Neuropathy) from Dr. Lorena Castillo, Head of the Neuro-Ophthalmology Department at ICR, has been published in the December issue of the journal Archivos de la Sociedad Española de Oftalmología.

-Dr Castillo’s editorial addresses the different treatment options for the disease, and especially, the use of two therapeutic pathways.
+Dr. Castillo’s editorial addresses the different treatment options for the disease, and especially, the use of two therapeutic pathways.
 The first one is the use of idebenone, a benzoquinone, synthetic analogous to coenzyme Q10 which has a preventive effect on the oxidative action of reactive oxygen species to mitochondria.
 Idebenone (Raxone®, Santhera Pharmaceuticals) is, nowadays, the only approved treatment for LOHN.
-Dr Castillo takes part as principal investigator in the phase-4 clinical trial aiming to assess the efficiency and security in the long run of the use of idebenone in patients affected by LOHN.
+Dr. Castillo takes part as principal investigator in the phase-4 clinical trial aiming to assess the efficiency and security in the long run of the use of idebenone in patients affected by LHON.

-Elsevier has published in Science Direct the complete version of Dr Castillo’s editorial on LOHN treatment, in an English version that can be freely accessed until January 19th, 2017.
+Elsevier has published in Science Direct the complete version of Dr. Castillo’s editorial on LHON treatment, in an English version that can be freely accessed until January 19th, 2017.